AtiVassileva/MovieLibrary/README.md

 Regular User

 👤 Account - register, login, logout, update their profile info.

-🎬Movies - add, edit or delete movies
+🎬Movies - add, edit or delete movies.

-🦸‍♂️Characters - add, edit, delete characters or assign characters to a movie 📡Reviews - add or delete reviews written by them for a particular movie.
+🦸‍♂️Characters - add, edit, delete characters or assign characters to a movie.

+📡Reviews - add or delete reviews written by them for a particular movie.

 # Technology stack